Brighter Than The Sun

 She introduced me and Nina to local oddities like the Ponderosa Zoo (boasting a zonkey bred from a donkey and a zebra), and to the Circle-G ranch where we fed “exotic” animals from our car with our children squealing in the backseat.
 With a straight-game face, she told me we would liltingly toss food out the window to animals in the distance, and then she laughed hysterically at my reaction when the animals swarmed the car and even shoved their heads in the windows to get to the feed buckets.

-She adored her husband, son, close-knit high school friends, and extended family, and filled weekends with their gatherings.
+She adored her husband, son, parents, close-knit high school friends, and extended family, and filled weekends with their gatherings.
 When the Susan G. Komen walk rolled around the first time after I’d met her, I assumed she would be there, with her posse of family and friends.

 “Oh no,” she said, “I think it’s great for the people who want to take part, but I’d rather go camping.”
 It was then, I believe, that she told me she tried to not say the words “breast cancer,” because in naming it she would reinforce its power in her life.
 Meanwhile, she had an RV to stock with camping supplies and board games.